sherpa/sherpa/docs/mcmc/index.rst

 Markov Chain Monte Carlo (MCMC) is a complex computational technique that requires some sophistication on the part of its users to ensure that it both converges and explores the posterior distribution properly.
-The pyBLoCXS code has been tested with a number of simple single-component spectral models.
+The original pyBLoCXS code has been tested with a number of simple single-component spectral models.
 It should be used with great care in more complex settings.
 The code is based on the methods in [4]_ but employs a different MCMC sampler than is described in that article.